felipetovarhenao/gamut/docs/source/tutorials/basic-pipeline.rst

 Tutorial 1: Basic audio musaicing with GAMuT
 =================================================

-Here's a basic script that demonstrates a basic pipeline for creating an audio mosaic with **GAMuT**:
+Here's a simple script that demonstrates the basic pipeline for creating an audio mosaic with **GAMuT**:

 .. code:: python